Hands on the Land is a collaborative effort

 Understanding the forest and fire stewardship economy in the Northwest

-Today, they continue to improve forest resiliency and reduce wildfire risk.
-Labor-intensive activities can include:
+Labor-intensive activities that improve forest resiliency and reduce wildfire risk can include:

 - Cutting trees